 I know, this isn’t my favorite either!
 You should, however, reapply your sunscreen every two hours, and more often if you’re actively in the water.

 I once got a terrible ear sunburn–as in, inside my ear– because I fell asleep on Myrtle Beach.
 Now, I always make sure to apply sunscreens to my ears!
 Your hands need sunscreen, too, though it’s super tempting to wash your hands afterward.
 Apply it to your hands back-to-back at a minimum.
 I have also had some pretty uncomfortable lip burns in the past.
 Make sure you get the tops, back, and even the inside of your ears, and use a lip balm with an SPF like the one below:

 Other sun protection options.

 Don’t forget that you can also use a hat, UPF (ultravioolet protection factor) fabrics, and UV sunglasses for even more protection, especially if you’ll be in the sun for an extended period of time.

 Dr. Brelsford gave me a great run-down of some of her preferred sunscreens, and I’m including some of my favorites, too!
 Some of the links in this post are affiliate links with Amazon.
 That means when you click the links to shop with me, you’ll be supporting my small business at no additional cost to you!

 Blue Lizard Sensitive

 My favorite natural deodorant brand, Native, has started making sunscreen!
 It goes on smoothly, spreads well, the coconut & pineapple scent is amazing, and most importantly, it works!
-It only comes in a 5 oz. tube at the moment, however, so it will have to go in your checked luggage.
 Their facial sunscreen is great, too!